Click Here To Schedule A Consultation

 What is acne rosacea (papulopustular rosacea)?

-Papulopustular Rosacea, commonly known as acne rosacea, is a subtype of Rosacea characterized by small red bumps across the skin’s surface.
-Most commonly found on the cheeks, chin, and forehead, acne Rosacea may result in as many as 40 bumps spread across the face.
+Papulopustular rosacea, commonly known as acne rosacea, is a subtype characterized by small red bumps and pustules across the skin’s surface.
+Most commonly found on the cheeks, chin, and forehead, acne rosacea may result in as many as 40 bumps spread across the face.
 While these blemishes may look similar to a breakout of traditional acne, they are, in fact, different.
 Traditional acne occurs when the pores on the skin become clogged with dead skin cells, oil, and other debris from the skin’s surface, causing whiteheads or blackheads.
 In some acne breakouts, the blemish can become infected with bacteria or filled with pus, leading to inflammatory acne.
-The cause of acne Rosacea is unknown, though there are biological and environmental risk factors that can lead to an outbreak.
-The appearance of papulopustular Rosacea also differs from traditional acne in that blemishes caused by Rosacea are often accompanied by visible blood vessels and a diffuse redness across the face.
+The cause of acne rosacea is unknown, though there are biological and environmental risk factors that can lead to an outbreak.
+The appearance of papulopustular rosacea also differs from traditional acne in that blemishes caused by rosacea are often accompanied by visible blood vessels and a diffuse redness across the face.
 Traditional acne, on the other hand, usually only has visible redness around the blemishes themselves.

 LL 35 44 before after thermage and injectables jan 2018 ANGLEL 1 MGwatermark